softwareQinc/qpp/README.md

     cmake -DWITH_MATLAB=ON ..
     make

-The above commands create the relase-mode executable `qpp`, with MATLAB support, inside the directory `./build`.
+The above commands create the relase-mode (default) executable `qpp`, with MATLAB support, inside the directory `./build`.
 To build a different configuration, e.g. debug-mode without MATLAB support (default), type from inside the `./build` directory